Student Exchange is an exhilarating opportunity that allows students to undertake a semester of study for credit at other well-recognised Law Schools.

 Students must undertake a full-time load on Exchange (either 37.5 or 50 points) and as such should course plan sufficiently to ensure that they do not undertake too many options prior to applying/departure.

-Melbourne Law School has an expanding list of Exchange opportunities which are being updated regularly.
+Melbourne Law School has an expanding list of Exchange opportunities which is updated regularly.

-Study plans (the subjects taken overseas) must be approved in advance by Melbourne Law School with subjects to be undertaken at the graduate level at a recognised tertiary institution in order for credit to be granted towards the elective program.
+Study plans (for the subjects taken overseas) must be approved in advance by Melbourne Law School.
+Subjects must be at the graduate level in order for credit to be granted.

 The individual subjects for study plans must be submitted via the online form.
-Once submitted the Study Abroad and Exchange Advisor will collate them and attach the subjects to the rest of the application for assessment.
+Once submitted the Faculty Advisor will collate them and attach the subjects to the rest of the application for assessment.

-All JD students should make an appointment with the Study Abroad and Exchange Advisor at least a week prior to submitting their applications to discuss their institution choices and potential different due dates for applications.
+All JD students should make an appointment with the Graduate Services Coordinator (International Experience), firstname.lastname@example.org, at least two weeks prior to submitting their applications to discuss their institution choices and potential different due dates for applications.